rahafrouz/distributed-screenshot/worker/README.md

 To build the worker, refer to `build` file.
 Most of the options are feeded into the worker from the environment variables.
 The `docker-compose` is used for deployent.

 *Currently, an executalbe for linux architecture is generated, and added to a container.
 The container contains chrome.*

+## Failing
+If anything happen to a worker, it should just simply get restarted.